GireeshBDevaraddi/Learn/GitHub-Actions.md

  -  You can use `jobs.<job_id>.concurrency` to ensure that only a single job or workflow using the same concurrency group will run at a time.
 A concurrency group can be any string or expression.
 Allowed expression contexts: `github`, `inputs`, `vars`, `needs`, `strategy`, and `matrix`.
  -  To also cancel any currently running job or workflow in the same concurrency group, specify `cancel-in-progress: true`.
 To conditionally cancel currently running jobs or workflows in the same concurrency group, you can specify `cancel-in-progress` as an expression with any of the allowed expression contexts.
  -  The concurrency group name is case insensitive
+ -  Ordering is not guaranteed for jobs or workflow runs using concurrency groups.
+Jobs or workflow runs in the same concurrency group are handled in an arbitrary order.
+ -  You can also limit the concurrency of jobs within a workflow by using the `concurrency` keyword at the job level
+ -  The `concurrency` key is used to group workflows or jobs together into a concurrency group.
+When you define a `concurrency` key, GitHub Actions ensures that only one workflow or job with that key runs at any given time
  -